Val sat on the banquette in the hotel bar. She watched as other people got drinks and settled in pairs or groups of four. Most tapped on their phones.

 Not the same as having Bob to warn about his sunburn, to have someone to share a pizza with.
 To hold hands with as they strolled along the lakefront.

 And the grandchildren had so much energy.
-She sipped her cappuccino.
+She sipped her freshly squeezed orange juice.
 At least she’d found one spot in the hotel the girls hadn’t.

 There was nothing here to entertain them, anyway.
 It had become the one place where Val could take an hour to be herself, not someone’s nanny.